asashepard/HungerClans/README.md

 # HungerClans

 Clans plugin for PaperMC.
-To be used with HungerCore.
+To be used with ItsGJK's HungerCore.
+Create and customize "clans" within a server running PaperMC.

 Commands:
 - /clan OR /c